Viatris Inc. (VTRS): A Technical Analysis

 VTRS) stock’s latest price update

-Viatris Inc. (NASDAQ: VTRS) has experienced a rise in its stock price by 0.71 compared to its previous closing price of 9.91.
-However, the company has seen a gain of 2.25% in its stock price over the last five trading days.
-Barron’s reported on 11/17/21 that Viatris’s CEO Sees a Unique Drug Business.
-The Stock Fell in Its First Year.
+The stock of Viatris Inc. (NASDAQ: VTRS) has increased by 0.20 when compared to last closing price of 9.84.Despite this, the company has seen a loss of -0.50% in its stock price over the last five trading days.

 VTRS’s Market Performance

-Viatris Inc. (VTRS) has seen a 2.25% rise in stock performance for the week, with a 9.07% gain in the past month and a 4.39% surge in the past quarter.
-The volatility ratio for the week is 2.21%, and the volatility levels for the past 30 days are at 2.33% for VTRS.
-The simple moving average for the last 20 days is 2.66% for VTRS’s stock, with a simple moving average of -2.81% for the last 200 days.
+Viatris Inc. (VTRS) has seen a -0.50% fall in stock performance for the week, with a 3.68% gain in the past month and a 0.61% surge in the past quarter.
+The volatility ratio for the week is 1.79%, and the volatility levels for the past 30 days are at 2.31% for VTRS.
+The simple moving average for the past 20 days is 0.26% for VTRS’s stock, with a -4.07% simple moving average for the past 200 days.

 Analysts’ Opinion of VTRS